 Is it hard to qualify for a VA purchase loan?

-Qualifying for this type of loan should be relatively straightforward as long as you meet the basic service requirements.
+Qualifying for a VA home loan should be relatively straightforward as long as you meet the basic VA loan requirements.
 Reach out to a member of our team who can help you review your eligibility for a VA loan, whether you’re interested in a purchase loan, a cash-out refinance, or a VA streamline refinance loan.

 What is the maximum amount you can borrow with a VA home loan?